Alzheimer's Documentary Series

 Hello.

-Hi >>Hello, good morning.
+>>Hello, good morning.

 >>Mark, you wanna introduce yourself to Mel?

-I think you guys may have met before.
+I think you guys may have met before >>We have.

 >>Just briefly, Mark.

-So I love being an advocate, even though it's getting a little bit harder.
+So I love being an advocate even though it's getting a little bit harder.

-But I love introducing to people or people being introduced to me and to talk to them and find out how they're handling their dementia and just have an opportunity that there is someone else there, and I can put my hand on their shoulder and feel that I'm part of them too.
+But I love introducing to people or people being introduced to me and to talk to them and find out how they're handling their dementia and just have an opportunity that there is someone else there.

-I'm getting lots and lots of education by Zooming in with other people and listening to their stories, and then able to talk about my story.
+I'm getting lots and lots of education by Zooming in with other people and listening to their stories and then able to talk about my story.

 I've come up with a lot of problem solving and trying to live every day with dementia.